danielnichiata96/RemoteJobsBR/TASK.md

 ## Recently Completed

+*   **2025-04-23:** Implemented and tested JobProcessingService.processJobSourceById method to support manual re-running of job sources via the admin dashboard.
+*   **2025-04-23:** Fixed import paths in src/pages/api/admin/sources/[sourceId]/rerun.ts and its associated test file to ensure all tests pass.
 *   **2025-04-21:** Fix test failures in `tests/lib/jobProcessors/greenhouseProcessor.test.ts` by correcting mock setup and processor logic for logo utility.
 *   **2025-04-21:** Created documentation files for Architecture (`docs/ARCHITECTURE.md`) and AI Collaboration (`docs/AI_COLLABORATION.md`).
 *   **2025-04-21:** Fixed failing tests in `JobProcessingService.test.ts` by updating the StandardizedJob mock properties to match the current interface.
 *   **2025-04-12:** Fix company logo display issue by adding `companyWebsite` to `JobSource`, updating fetcher/processor logic, and ensuring API token is used correctly.